mpolacek/lists/1001-albums.md

 - [ ] 922.
 Eminem - The Marshall Mathers LP
 - [ ] 923.
 Red Snapper - Our Aim Is to Satisfy
 - [ ] 924.
 Ute Lemper • Punishing Kiss
 - [ ] 925.
-The Avalanches-Since I Left You
+The Avalanches - Since I Left You
 - [ ] 926.
 Outkast - Stankonia
 - [X] 927.
 Common - Like Water for Chocolate
 - [ ] 928.
 Silver Jews - Bright Flight